 Assessing and choosing a school is one of the most important challenges parents have.
 Parents should consider questions such as, do I share the same educational philosophy as the school, will my child be challenged without being overwhelmed, is there a committed, capable set of teachers, or will my child be supported and nurtured?

-To assist you in making your decision, it is with great pleasure that I introduce you to our unique and extraordinary school.
+To assist you in making your decision, I introduce you to our unique and extraordinary school.

-In pursuing academic excellence, we are committed to a culture that encourages – and expects – each pupil to achieve the very best they can.
-In encouraging young people to explore their strengths, we believe that the learning process is as important as the results it produces.
-The fear of failure should never block the freedom to learn.
-At St Paul’s we aim to equip our students with a level of confidence that is matched by a respect for the abilities and attributes of others.
+In pursuing academic excellence, we are committed to a culture that encourages – and expects – each pupil to achieve while both exploring their strengths and helping them enjoy the learning process.
+We believe that the fear of failure should never block the freedom to learn.